 We formulate a decentralized channel allocation problem in an unknown environment in which the access probability of each AP and the throughput model are not known in advance.

 We first define $p_k$ as the transmission probability of AP~$k$ as follows.
 Let $T_{\mathrm{slots}}$ be a period in which AP~$k$ is either always attempting to transmit with probability $p_k\in[0,1]$ or not attempting to transmit at all with probability $1-p_k$, where the probability $p_k$ is time-invariant.
-For a sufficiently long period, the sum of the actual frame transmission time is proportional to $p_k$.
-The value of $p_k$ is considered to be a measure of the AP~$k$ access probability.
+For a sufficiently long period, the sum of the actual frame transmission times is proportional to $p_k$.
+The value of $p_k$ is considered to be a measure of the access probability of AP~$k$.

 The objective of this channel allocation problem is to maximize the sum of the system throughput of each channel allocation experienced by learning.
 We let $R^{(t)}(\mathcal{K}, \mathcal{C})$ denote the system throughput.
 In this study, our optimization problem is formulated as follows: